razie/gremlins/Building.markdown

   cd ${w}/20widgets/src/public
   git clone git@github.com:razie/CodeMirror.git

+4. ant build
-4. edit ${w}/razbase/razie.properties and set the w property to the workspace
+-  edit ${w}/razbase/razie.properties and set the w property to the workspace

-5. build all and create the dist jar file:
+-  build all and create the dist jar file:

    cd ${w}/scripster
    ant clean-all build-all dist

-6. If you're having problems with out of memory, you have to build each:
+-  If you're having problems with out of memory, you have to build each:

    for ff in "razbase 20widgets 20widgets-swing razweb scripster gremlins" do